3logic/apollo-cassandra/README.md

 });
 ```

 In the above example it will perform the query `SELECT * FROM person WHERE name='john'` but `find()` allows you to perform even more complex queries on cassandra.
 You should be aware of how to query cassandra.
 Every error will be reported to you in the `err` argument, while in `people` you'll find instances of `Person`.
-If you don't want apollo to cast results in instances of your model you can use the `raw` option as in the following example
+If you don't want apollo to cast results to instances of your model you can use the `raw` option as in the following example:

 ```javascript
 Person.find({name: 'John'}, { raw: true }, function(err, people){